neptune-ai/docs/docs/python-api/tutorials/get-started.rst

 You will see link to the experiment printed to the stdout.

 .. tip::
-    Make sure that you change ``USERNAME/example-project`` (line 4 in the snippet below), to you username, that you picked at registration.
+    Make sure that you change ``USERNAME/sandbox`` (line 4 in the snippet below), to your username, that you picked at registration.

 .. code:: Python